 Have you found a cockroach in your property or business?
 Seeing a cockroach can be a very distressing situation knowing exposure to these insects causes significant health risks.
 Cockroaches are known carriers of many diseases such as Dysentery, Salmonella and Gastroenteritis.
 Along with these diseases, a link has been found between cockroach droppings and the increase in asthma and eczema.

-It is much easier to spot the signs of a cockroach problem than seeing cockroaches themselves, due to a nocturnal activity pattern they lay dormant until the evening to feed.
+It is much easier to spot the signs of a cockroach problem than to see cockroaches themselves.
+Due to a nocturnal activity pattern, they lay dormant until the evening to feed.
 Favourite foods include paper, packaging, fabrics and animal matter.